ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 The "application/ohttp-keys" format is a media type that identifies a serialized collection of key configurations.
 The content of this media type comprises one or more key configuration encodings (see {{key-config}}).
-Each encoded configuration is prefixed with a two byte integer in network byte order that indicates the length of the key configuration in bytes.
+Each encoded configuration is prefixed with a 2-byte integer in network byte order that indicates the length of the key configuration in bytes.
 The length-prefixed encodings are concatenated to form a list.
 See {{iana-keys}} for a definition of the media type.